 These website design mistakes can spell the difference between success and failure.
-Are you committing any of these sins?
+Are you committing any of these deadly sins?

 Having a well-designed website means more than the right photos and color scheme.
 Just like the devil, good website design is in the details.
 It incorporates and enhances the user experience, serving a purpose beyond mere eye candy.